smindre1/An_Introduction_To_Regex/README.md

 ## Getting Started

-This is an example of using Regex without utilizing it's literal notation.
+This is an example of using the Regex constructor function.
+This should only be used when you know that the pattern will be changing or that the pattern will be based on user input.

 ```
 let pattern = new RegExp("hello");